tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/logic/index.md

 # Azure Logic Apps

-Logic Apps provide a way to simplify and implement scalable integrations and workflows in the cloud.
+Azure Logic Apps provide a way to simplify and implement scalable integrations and workflows in the cloud.
 It provides a visual designer to model and automate your process as a series of steps known as a workflow.
 There are [many connectors](https://docs.microsoft.com/azure/connectors/apis-list) across the cloud and on-premises to quickly integrate across services and protocols.
 A logic app begins with a trigger (like 'When an account is added to Dynamics CRM') and after firing, can begin many combinations actions, conversions, and condition logic.

-The advantages of using Logic Apps include the following:
+The advantages of using logic apps include the following:

 - Saving time by designing complex processes using easy to understand design tools
 - Implementing patterns and workflows seamlessly, that would otherwise be difficult to implement in code